- This post contains affiliate links. Read more here.

 - Plastic eggs filled with dog treats should be large enough that they can’t be swallowed whole.

 - Don’t let your dog eat chocolate, of course.
-And while you’re at it, watch out for the little foil wrappers that might get dropped in the candy-eating frenzy.
+And while you’re at it, watch out for any little foil wrappers that might get dropped in your kids’ candy-eating frenzy.

-- Any eggshells for consumption should be colored with non-toxic dye like this.
+- Any eggshells you allow your dog should be colored with non-toxic dye like this.

 If this all seems like a bit more work than you’re up for, never fear.
 Give your pooch an Easter-themed dog toy, and she’ll feel included.
 You can also put her in a bunny ears headband and take lots of pictures, though she may not be as thrilled about that one.

-Now for some dog Easter egg hunts videos, because you know you wanted them.
+Now for some dog Easter egg hunt videos, because you know you wanted ’em!